soranoba/bbmustache/README.md

 You want more information, see the [doc](doc).

 ## Attention
-- The number of new line.
- - New line in the template has left all.
 - Lambda expression is included wasted processing.
  - Because it is optimized to `parse_string/1` + `compile/2`.